ayushlohmod/drumKit/README.md

 ## Drum Kit
-A website To play drums in your browser
+A website To play drums in your browser.
 ### ⚒️ Languages / Tools
  <table>
 	 <tbody>